AetherraLabs/Aetherra/docs/AETHERRA_MEMORY_SYSTEM.md

   - `AetherraMemoryEngine.retrieve()` continues to return `list[dict]` in legacy mode.
   - Adapters are provided to map `MemoryRecallResult` → `list[dict]` and vice‑versa (used by `AetherraMemoryEngine` and tests).
   - Engines should avoid “half‑structured” responses: choose the canonical typed result internally, adapt only at the very edge for legacy callers.

+Adapter/deprecation clarity

+- `AetherraMemoryEngine` is an adapter for `QuantumEnhancedMemoryEngine` (QEME) and also maintains a tiny in‑memory list to satisfy legacy substring retrieval in tests and older plugins.
+- `memory_core.py` remains as a compatibility and SQLite-backed core store; the module header notes deprecation because canonical engine orchestration goes through QEME, but the `LyrixaMemorySystem` class is actively used by the advanced engine.

 ### Narrative records as first‑class objects